Last update: 03.26.2019

 Although low-quality support should not be the primary reason for you to look for a more decent VPN service, ZenMate doesn’t shine elsewhere either.

-These prices look decent.
-But you can get a lot more for the same money elsewhere.
+Even though these prices look decent, you can get more for the same money elsewhere.

-In general, our ZenMate review concluded that the service may be worth trying out for free (7-day trial) if you want to experience the speeds and security level this VPN can provide.
+In general, the service may be worth trying out for free (7-day trial) if you want to experience the speeds and security level this VPN can provide.
 We would recommend the free 7-day trial version for those who simply want to spoof their IP address and location to access geo-blocked content.

 But, to be honest, even for that you can find better free VPN services.

 Have you tried to use ZenMate or any other VPN apps before?
 What are your impressions?